supervisely-ecosystem/apply-object-segmentor-to-images-project/README.md

 ## Preparation

-- To start using this application, you need to launch the Serve IS-Net app.
+- To use this application you need to launch the Serve IS-Net app and serve the model on your device.
 Learn more about this app [HERE](https://dev.supervise.ly/ecosystem/apps/serve-isnet).
 - Before running this application, make sure that the objects you need to segment are labeled with `BBoxes`.

 ## Related apps